 - 1. A letter of support from the chair of the utility Board, that includes a commitment to sound governance processes, and to the principle of managerial autonomy with accountability.
-See Annexure 3. - 2.
+See Annexure 3.. - 2.
 A letter of support from the utility owner (shareholder representative), including a commitment to utility revenue sufficiency and creditworthiness, and to the principle of board and management team stability.
-See Annexure 3.

-- 3. A letter of support from the sector economic regulator (or government, if there is no economic regulator), including support for the principles of revenue sufficiency and creditworthiness. (not obligatory, but highly recommended) See Annexure 3. - 4.
-Curriculum Vitae of the CEO (maximum 3 pages).
+See Annexure 3. - 3.
+A letter of support from the sector economic regulator (or government, if there is no economic regulator), including support for the principles of revenue sufficiency and creditworthiness. (not obligatory, but highly recommended) See Annexure 3. - 4.
+Curriculum Vitae of the CEO (maximum 3 pages), including the names and contact details of three referees.
 The Curriculum Vitae needs to show current and prior experience (positions held, length of tenure), and should highlight achievements as a result of the leadership position occupied.

-A signed declaration
+4.3.7 A signed declaration